tomnonnen/trading_bot_btc/README.md

 ```bash
 pip install backtrader
 ```
-And you need to create an account on https://www.coinglass.com/ and get your coinglass secret to use the api.
+And you need to create an account on https://www.coinglass.com/ and get your coinglass secret key to use the api.
+You add then your key in the config.py file.